rupokify/SSLCommerz/README.md

 ## Usage

-Go to *http://yourdomain/example1* for serving the Payment Modal on your own site.
+* Go to *http://yourdomain/example1* for testing the Payment Modal on your own site.

-Go to *http://yourdomain/example2* for serving the Payment Modal from SSLCommerz site.
+* Go to *http://yourdomain/example2* for testing the Payment Modal from SSLCommerz site.

+For listening to the payment event, open your **app/Providers** directory and add your own listener for the **SSLCommerzPaymentComplete** event class.

-## Contributing
+## Changelog

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+### 1.0.0-alpha
+* Initial Release

+### 1.0.1-alpha
+* Payment Event Added

 ## Nota Bene
 * I don't have any live SSLCommerz store.
 So could not test that.
 Please open an issue if you face any problem with **LIVE** payments so I can test with you and fix that.
 * I didn't refactor a single line of code from the [SSLCommerz Official Library](https://github.com/sslcommerz/Integration_in_Laravel-5.6-with-IPN).
 Don't blame/curse me for the coding of the Service Class, Abstract Class, Interface and the View Templates.
 Maybe someday I'll have some time and will refactor their code ;)
+* Update (1.0.1-alpha): I added payment Event code in the official Controller.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://opensource.org/licenses/MIT)